doolin/patentprocessor/test/integration/readme.md

 # Integration testing for patent processing

+This integration directory stores known, good outputs from scripts running end to end.

+### General procedure for generating a test

 1. Run `preprocess.sh` on a limited, known input.
 2. Export results from 1 or more inputs from 1 into csv.
 3. Commit appropriate known, correct results into repo.